MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/use/find-conversations.md

 - BFB160
 - MET150
 ms.assetid: ecd31803-0b32-4ba3-8bb8-a0d1dfb8b856
-description: "Use Microsoft Search in Bing to find Teams and Yammer conversations and the details that you'll see"
+description: "Use Microsoft Search to find Teams and Yammer conversations and the details that you'll see"
 ---

 # Find conversations